StijnMiroslav/top-starred-devs-and-repos-to-follow/README.md

 After reading through the post, I was curious to see a similar list for Python GitHub devs, orgs, and repos.

-## 'Top'?
+## 'Top-Starred'?

-There's no definitive way to determine 'top' devs, orgs, and repos.
+There's no definitive way to determine 'top' devs, orgs, and repos by language.
 Every metric has its flaws.
 The lists below look at total number of stars in Python repositories, which seems to be a decent metric that is readily available/easy to mine.

 Dev stats are for individual contributors.
 Org stats are also provided: viewing the org link shows the devs who are part of the org.
 Not sure how you'd measure stats for each dev part of an org, or similarly, devs contributing to other projects.